Slough Arm: The route

 The route of the canal starts at its junction with the Grand Union Canal, where there are a set of stop gates, and immediately crosses over the Frays River, the River Colne and the Colne Brook in three aqueducts.
 Passing under the M25 motorway, it enters the Iver cutting, to emerge near the main line railway from Paddington.
 The two routes pass along the northern edges of Slough, and then the canal diverges northwards, to end at Stoke Road.
-Apart from the last mile, it is surprisingly rural in nature.
+Apart from the last mile, it is rural in nature.